 Blue sky became earth, green earth became sky.
 By habit, Ges kicked her heels to try and free them as she flew forward, over a thousand pounds of heavy meat and sharp bones tumbling with her.
 She threw her arms out, sending the bow flying, then drew them inward, taking a deep breath and slowly exhaling as the green needles over her head rushed up to meet her.

 Her shoulder exploded and a childish scream burst unbidden from her lips as she tumbled, over and over, her armor battering her without mercy.
 One great ‘wump,’ then another, accosted her tender head until her helm was thrown free and the air opened up to bite at her skull as it was knocked aside and back and forward.
 All training left her, and she threw her limbs out, trying to stop herself.
 She heard a crack and bit her tongue as another cry ripped out her throat.
 Even as her vision dimmed and slowed, the world still seemed to be throbbing around her, beating and punching at her.
-We are not enemies she wanted to cry, but her voice had been screamed out of her.
+We are not enemies she wanted to cry, but her voice had been screamed away.
 There was none left.

 Her sight returned.
 She felt groggy, as though she had napped, but she did not remember passing out.
 The pain certainly felt fresh, like a giant stomping on her repeatedly.
 Nearby, there was a manic, high-pitched scream.
 At first she feared it was her, but she turned her aching neck and saw her palfrey down with a broken leg, crying out horribly.
 Every few seconds, the sky seemed to flash black with her heartbeat, but she knew it was just blood loss.
 She was bleeding somewhere, even if she could not feel it over the shriek of her bones.

 There was a rustle, and she tried to each for her sword.
 She had felt it battering against her thigh enough to know it was still in its scabbard.
 Her arm moved sluggishly, and not as she willed it, floating in seemingly random directions.
-As she fluttered her fingers in a vain attempt to navigate, a hulking shadow blocked out the son.
+As she fluttered her fingers in a vain attempt to navigate, a hulking shadow blocked out the sun.
 “Commandrix,” it grunted, “are you well?”

 She blinked, and slowly the shape resolved into a man, huge and brutish with a thicket of a beard.
 Khabarese.
 One of Sanin’s adherents, no doubt, whom he had led out of the forest to support the wizards.
 She tried to nod, but could not move.
 She tried to assure him, but could not speak.
 After a moment, the shape melted away, and she heard the terrorized wail of her palfrey’s throat being slit, then a bare second of silence.
 The shape returned.